prometheus-community/json_exporter/README.md

 ## Using custom timestamps

 This exporter allows you to use a field of the metric as the (unix/epoch) timestamp for the data as an int64.
 However, this may lead to unexpected behaviour, as the prometheus implements a [Staleness](https://prometheus.io/docs/prometheus/latest/querying/basics/#staleness) mechanism.
-Effectively, this means that samples older than 5 minutes can not be scrapped and will be ignored by the prometheus instance.
+Including timestamps in metrics disabled this staleness handling and can make data visible for longer than expected.

 ## Exposing metrics through HTTPS